MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/examples/driving-route-example.md

 ---
 title: "Driving Route Example | Microsoft Docs"
 description: "The article provides a driving route example and shows how to request a driving route between two locations that minimizes the use of toll roads.
-Responses are shown for both XML and JSON formats." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+Responses are shown for both XML and JSON." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""